Last update: 02.10.2020

 What can we say after looking at the Astrill server list?

-The server spread is good (60+ countries) but has room for improvement – ExpressVPN boasts 50% bigger spread.
-It has a lot of servers in Asia and should be selected for users in this area that want the best speed, including those connecting from China.
-It has few servers in the region of Africa, Middle East and India but the speed is better than NordVPN’s.
+The server spread is good (62+ countries) but has room for improvement – ExpressVPN and CyberGhost boast 50% bigger spread.
+Astrill has a lot of servers in Asia and should be selected for users in this area that want the best speed, including those connecting from China.
+The speeds are also higher than NordVPN’s in the regions of Africa, the Middle East, and India.

-And last but not least, for $10/month you can access VIP VPN servers that increase connection speed and stability.
+And last but not least, for $10/month you can access VIP VPN servers that increase connection speed and stability even more.
 If you add these to your Astrill server list, it will become a tough nut to crack for any competitor.

 Read Astrill VPN review to know more about this provider.